epfl-ada/ada-2024-project-supercoolteamname2024/docs/index.markdown

 ![All Users graph](/assets/images/user_graph2.png)

 With this method, we manage to extract 18 communities.
 Then the communities have been group in order to have a clearer visualisation.
+The size of the nodes represent the number of user inside a community and the edge thickness the number of interaction between the communities.
 The goal is then investigate the distribution of categories of each user and their admin score within a community.
-For this purpose, we compute the percentage
+For this purpose, we compute the percentage of users that have the same category in their four attached categories.
+The three most commun categories inside a community in the display.
+Additionnaly, we compute the mean admin score within a cluster.
+The result is shown in the interactive community graph below. \

+By looking at the community graph, there is several interesting thing to notice.
+First, in the central communities (also the biggest), the main represented categories are allways *history*, *entertainment* and *culture*.
+This observation allign with the categories distribution that we saw previously.
+For small, marginal communities, however, the picture is more interesting.
+For example, there is a group of 10 geographers in the bottom right-hand corner (community 18) and a group of 56 scientists in the top right-hand corner (community 14).
+Concerning the admin score, small groups tend to have smaller admin score exept for community 12 who seem to work hard on geography subjects.
+The best are the community 10 with a mean admin score of 737 for 1105 people. \

+To concluse about community detection, we end up with interesting result by combining the result we obtain before.

 {% include plots/communities_graph3.html %}

+## Conclusion

+To concluse about this study on Wikipedia request for adminship, we end up with interesting result by combining the result we obtain before.

+## References